-Establishes committees as needed.

-Requires and evaluates reports from the Chief Appraiser on the operations and financial status of The Appraisal Department.

-Requires the development and adoption of Department policies for the sound management of Department funds.

-Assists in presenting the needs and progress of The Appraisal Department to the public.

-Considers and acts on policies for The Appraisal Department, and the appraisal office.
-Board members, the Chief Appraiser, and the general public may suggest policy changes to the Board.
-Any policy change proposed by the general public shall be submitted to the Chief Appraiser for his/her consideration and recommendation.
+- Establishes committees as needed; - Requires and evaluates reports from the chief appraiser on the operations and financial status of the Appraisal Department; - Requires the development and adoption of Department policies for the sound management of Department funds; - Assists in presenting the needs and progress of the Department to the public; - Considers and acts on policies for the Department.
+Board members, the chief appraiser, and the general public may suggest policy changes to the Board.
+Any policy change proposed by the general public shall be submitted to the chief appraiser for his/her consideration and recommendation.
+It should be noted that the chief appraiser and the appraisal staff are encouraged to draft policy changes for BOA consideration in the interest of timely compliance with changes in the statutes governing ad valorem taxation administration.

-Performs other duties as required to govern the Department as permitted by law.
+- Approves or disapproves appraisal staff recommendations as to property value, taxability and exemption status; - Performs other duties as required to govern the Department as permitted by law.